 The way then, to think about how ‘world building’ might be objectionable insofar as it is considered an end in itself, a brand, is that it evokes something that is not useful, not authentic.
 It directs us away from the world by evoking within us these thoughts that pretend to be worlds, when they are not.
 These thoughts are not images, because they are not ‘of’ anything.
 Their being is that they are self referential within the connectome, they are castles in the sky, or fragments in the brain.

 To create the idea that a world exists in someone’s head, might lead them to enslave themselves to that world.
 To take it as representing some more beautiful place.
-But it might make them want to evoke that place into existence, the drive behind a true utopia.
+But it might make them want to evoke elements of that place into existence, the drive behind a true utopia.
 And since we are essentially representational beings, in that we are all directed towards the world in an imperfect way, there is a lot of possibility inherent in utopia.
 World building isn’t all bad.
-But businesses based around selling trilogies can make it so.
-Though I would also celebrate the urge to write a trilogy as a victory for egalitarian creativity.
+I would also celebrate the urge to write a trilogy as a victory for egalitarian creativity.

 Content over form is the sign of a human understanding.

-Some liberals bemoan the way things seem to be regressing in certain ways, whilst also telling us to be mindful how good we have it.
-They seem to confuse anger at the rebirth of fascism and destruction of the welfare state as a rejection of liberal values, when it is often driven by them.
+Some ‘liberals’ bemoan the way things seem to be regressing in certain ways, whilst also telling us to be mindful how good we have it.
+They seem to confuse anger at the rebirth of mainstream fascism and destruction of the welfare state as a rejection of liberal values, when it is often driven by them.
 Socialism as such develops out of liberalism not as a rejection of but extension of its values.
-It is liberalism but applied universally, rather than just to the propertied, landed, already free.
+It is liberalism but applied universally, rather than just to the propertied, landed, already free, already educated.
 They say – look, liberalism is great, but these reforms are still liberal, these fascists are only reacting to you on the left.
 But the left is not in power, implementing these reforms, nor has it been for 30 years.
 There is a depressing sleight of hand going on here.